-An applicant who is declined admission by the school is entitled to a refund of all tuition paid.
+A prospective student who is declined admission, does not enroll or begin the program, withdraws or is dismissed prior to the start of the program, is entitled to a refund of all tuition paid.
 The application fee is nonrefundable.

-An applicant who provides written notice of cancellation within three (3) business days, excluding weekends and holidays, of executing the enrollment agreement is entitled to a refund of all monies paid, excluding the \$75 non-refundable registration fee for the PN Program, or \$100 for the RN Program.
+An applicant who provides written notice of cancellation within three (3) business days, excluding weekends and holidays, of executing the enrollment agreement is entitled to a refund of all monies paid, excluding the \$75 non-refundable registration fee for the PN Program or \$100 for the LPN to RN Program.
+To cancel the Enrollment Agreement, mail or deliver a signed and dated written notice to cancel to Standard College, 7704 Leesburg Pike, Suite 1000, Falls Church, VA 22043, no later than three business days of the execution date of the enrollment agreement.

 An applicant requesting cancellation more than three (3) days after executing the enrollment agreement and making an initial payment, but prior to the first day of class is entitled to a refund of all monies paid, less the non-refundable registration fee.

-Refunds shall be paid within 45 days after the effective date of termination/withdrawal.
+Refunds shall be paid within 45 days after receipt of a written request or the determination date of withdrawal.